bulatgrzegorz/bulatgrzegorz.github.io/_posts/2026-08-26-recovering-service-caches.md

 GET    /health/ready
 ```

-To make things more interesting, service does follows `listen to yourself` pattern, which pros and cons will not be explain in greater details here - more about it [here - Derek Comartin](https://youtu.be/cuQ9zuNF1cI?si=Ca8WX_MysqWgC3sX) and [here - Confluent](https://youtu.be/If2W6tmDn80?si=MFaJ4xgUcrdy9te4).
+To make things more interesting, service does follows `listen to yourself` pattern, which pros and cons will not be explain here - more about it [here - Derek Comartin](https://youtu.be/cuQ9zuNF1cI?si=Ca8WX_MysqWgC3sX) and [here - Confluent](https://youtu.be/If2W6tmDn80?si=MFaJ4xgUcrdy9te4).

-Long story short: **writes don't touch the cache directly.** A `PUT` publishes the complete product state to Kafka and returns `202 Accepted` the moment Kafka acknowledges it.
+Long story short: **writes don't touch the cache and database directly.** A `PUT` publishes the complete product state to Kafka and returns `202 Accepted` the moment Kafka acknowledges it.
 A `DELETE` publishes a tombstone.
 The endpoint doesn't update in-memory state, and it doesn't write to PostgreSQL:

 ```csharp
 app.MapPut("/products/{id:guid}", async (Guid id, ProductInput input, ProductEventProducer producer) =>